Landscape-induced spatial oscillations in population dynamics: Preliminaries

 Concerning the interaction length $\ell>0$, when $D=0$, it simply scales the wavenumber as $k\ell$.
-Therefore, when $\ell$ goes to zero (implying local dynamics), the dominant wavenumber $k^\star$ is shifted to infinity, meaning that patterns go continuously to a flat profile in that limit.
-In contrast, for $D>0$, the first term in Eq.~(\ref{eq:dispersion}) has a more homogenizing effect the larger $k^\star$, hence the smaller $\ell$.
-As a consequence, there is a critical value of $\ell$ below which patterns do not emerge, even if for finite $\ell$ there is nonlocality~\cite{colombo12}.
-Finally, there is also a critical value $a_c$ of the reproduction rate, when $D>0$, and with all the other parameters fixed, such that sustained oscillations emerge only for $a>a_c$.
+Therefore, when $\ell$ goes to zero (implying local dynamics), $\lambda(k) \to \lambda(0)<0$, meaning that patterns go continuously to a flat profile in that limit.
+In contrast, for $D>0$, the first term in Eq.~(\ref{eq:dispersion}) has a more homogenizing effect the larger is $k^\star$, hence the smaller is $\ell$.
+As a consequence, despite interactions are nonlocal, patterns emerge only for $\ell$ above a critical value~\cite{colombo12}.
+For $D>0$, there is also a critical reproduction rate, $a_c$, such that sustained oscillations emerge only for $a>a_c$.

-In summary, in the cases where $\lambda(k^\star) \le 0$ (i.e., either $q \ge 0$, or alternatives involving $q < 0$ such as large enough $D$, small enough $\ell$) or small enough $a$, information regarding the interaction scale $\ell$ or other details of the kernel profile are not stamped in the spatial distribution $\rho(x,t)$, which becomes uniform at long times.
+In summary, in the cases where $\lambda(k^\star) \le 0$, i.e., either $q \ge 0$, or $q < 0$ with sufficiently large $D$ (or, alternatively, small enough $\ell$ or $a$), information regarding the interaction scale $\ell$ or other details of the kernel profile are not stamped in the spatial distribution $\rho(x,t)$, which becomes uniform at long times.